Based on what you've told us, it looks like you're covered by the Building and Construction General On-site Award [MA000020].

 Travelling during work hours

-Employees travelling between job sites during work hours in the course of their duties have to be paid for all time spent travelling.
-They should also be paid the reasonable cost of public transport between the sites if relevant.
+Employees transferred between job sites during work hours have to be paid for all time spent travelling.

 Travelling to and from work